testing-library/user-event/README.md

 ## API

-Note: All userEvent methods are synchronous with one exception: when `delay` with `userEvent.type` as described below).
-We also discourage using `userEvent` inside `before/after` blocks at all, for important reasons described in ["Avoid Nesting When You're Testing"](https://kentcdodds.com/blog/avoid-nesting-when-youre-testing).
+Note: All userEvent methods are synchronous with one exception: when `delay` option used with `userEvent.type` as described below.
+We also discourage using `userEvent` inside `before/after` blocks at all, for important reasons described in
+["Avoid Nesting When You're Testing"](https://kentcdodds.com/blog/avoid-nesting-when-youre-testing).

 ### `click(element, eventInit, options)`